opsmate-ai/opsmate/docs/CLI/run.md

   Run a task with the OpsMate.

 Options:
   -m, --model TEXT                OpenAI model to use.
-To list models available
+To list models
-                            please run the list-models command.  [default:
+                                  available please run the list-models
-                            gpt-4o]
+                                  command.  [default: gpt-4o]
   -c, --context TEXT              Context to be added to the prompt.
-Run the list-
+Run the
-                            contexts command to see all the contexts available.  [default: cli] -n, --no-tool-output      Do not print tool outputs --tools TEXT              Comma separated list of tools to use -r, --review              Review and edit commands before execution -s, --system-prompt TEXT  System prompt to use --help                    Show this message and exit.
+                                  list-contexts command to see all the
+                                  contexts available.  [default: cli] -n, --no-tool-output            Do not print tool outputs --tools TEXT                    Comma separated list of tools to use -r, --review                    Review and edit commands before execution -s, --system-prompt TEXT        System prompt to use -l, --max-output-length INTEGER
+                                  Max length of the output, if the output is truncated, the tmp file will be printed in the output  [default: 10000] --help                          Show this message and exit.
 ```

 ## USAGE